kiki-le-singe/nft-marketplace/README.md

 Then open [localhost:3002](http://localhost:3002/) for the api, [localhost:3000](http://localhost:3000/) for the web and [localhost:3001](http://localhost:3001/) for the docs if the web app is already running.

 `Be careful`
-If you have run this script `pnpm|yarn dev`, the docs app could be running before the web app.
+If you have run this script `pnpm|yarn|npm dev`, the docs app could be running before the web app.
 In this case, the docs app will be on [localhost:3000](http://localhost:3000/) and the web app on [localhost:3001](http://localhost:3001/)

 ## API